NinaWie/NeurIPS2021-traffic4cast/README.md

 The code is based on (and forked from) the code provided by the competition organizers, which can be found [here](https://github.com/iarai/NeurIPS2021-traffic4cast).
 For further information on the data and the challenge we also refer to the competition [Website](https://www.iarai.ac.at/traffic4cast/) or [GitHub](https://github.com/iarai/NeurIPS2021-traffic4cast).

+**This repository also contains our source code for aleatoric uncertainty estimation** This project was done in the context of the [Analysis and Interpretability Challenge](https://www.iarai.ac.at/traffic4cast/2021-competition/challenge/#data).
+Check the uncertainty estimation README [here](methods_uncertainty/README.md) for instructions to reproduce our uncertainty estimation experiments.

 ### Installation and setup

 To install the repository and all required packages, run